Minuteman Bikeway: Uses

 Area residents use the bikeway for a host of activities, including bicycling, walking, jogging, and inline skating.
 The main use of the path, however, is for casual biking.
 In the winter there is often enough snow on the bikeway for cross-country skiing.
 However, it is now plowed from Alewife Station to Bedford.
 No motorized vehicles are allowed except for powered wheelchairs and emergency vehicles.

 Future possibilities

 New connections under contemplation include one from Lexington to the Battle Road Trail and one to the Charles River bike path via Fresh Pond Reservation and the abandoned Watertown Branch Railroad.
-A portion of the latter path, at the Watertown end, has been completed and design work on the remaining section to Cambridge is expected to be finished in 2016.
+The Watertown Cambridge Greenway was completed in 2022.

 In April 2014, state officials announced that the Somerville Community Path would be extended alongside the Green Line Extension, creating a continuous 4.5 mile route from the Minuteman Bikeway to Boston’s Charles River Bike Path.
 Officials had contemplated abandoning the path portion of the GLX in order to save costs, but after hiring new management, a contractor agreed to the parallel path while still cutting costs.
+The extension was completed in the summer of 2023.